adrienlozano/stephaniewebsite/src/pages/visas/visas-for-couples.md

 title: Visas for Couples
 caption: Visas for Couples
 icon: heart
-extract: >-
-  Migrate to Australia on the basis of your relationship with an Australian citizen, permanent resident or eligible New Zealand Citizen
+extract: 'Migrate to Australia on the basis of your relationship '
 image: /images/visas/visas-for-couples.jpg
 thumb: /images/visas/visas-for-couples.thumb.jpg
 thumbPosition: 100% 0%